AlanDeStraya/ercPlace/README.md

 - finder js
 - esc to close popups (on sharepoint only?)
 - radar map
+- 'esc to close' in popup headers
+- comms card

 - auto select number of trains for obstruction plan finder based on date and time
 - swap ercplace h2 and ul L margins, set popup h3 back to h2